davidcalhoun/davidbcalhoun.com/hugo/content/posts/2019-10-07-my-half-marathon-hiking-half-the-appalachian-trail.md

 The AT is the most social of America's long-distance trails.
 But it is still a place where people seek solitude and peace.
 Somehow we all have to deal with each other.

 ### On-trail hiker interactions
 For the most part, a lot of hiker interactions are surface-level polite and pleasant.
 Folks have to put up with each other in shelters in particular, and usually they have better things to worry about than to create drama.
 That being said, there is sometimes drama...
-But for the most part, when you see people frowning at you or with a negative attitude, it's usually a day hiker (you can tell who they are by their gear, their scent, and their level of dirtiness).
+But for the most part, when you see people frowning at you or with a negative attitude, it's usually a day hiker (you can tell who they are by their gear, their flowery scent which as a long-distance hiker you can smell far away, and their level of dirtiness).

 I think thru hikers bonded better than day hikers because we were all struggling towards a common goal.
 In life people struggle towards disparate goals which sometimes coincide: marriage, children, a house, a nice car.
 But the AT goal is not as materialistic - it is simply to reach a common goal - Katahdin.
 And each day's mileage brings us closer to that big goal.
 We were all going through the same struggle, just like schoolkids.